BarnaTB/StackOverflow-lite-db/README.md

 * Fetch a single question
 * Fetch all questions
 * Post an answer
+* Delete a question
+* Mark an answer as preferred
+* Register a user
+* Login a user

 ## Endpoints

 HTTP Method|Endpoint|Functionality
 -----------|--------|-------------
+POST|/signup|Register a user
+POST|/login|Login a user
+POST|/questions|Create a question
-POST|api/v1/questions|Create a question
+POST|/questions/int:questionId|Delete a question
-GET|api/v1/questions/questionId|Fetch a specific question GET|api/v1/questions|Fetch all questions POST|/questions/questionId/answers|Add an answer
+GET|/questions/questionId|Fetch a specific question GET|/questions|Fetch all questions GET|/questions|Fetch all a specific user's questions POST|/questions/questionId/answers|Add an answer PUT|/questions/questionId/answers/answerId|Add an answer

 ## Tools Used